myoungerman/TemplateMaker/README.md

 # Template Generator
-<strong>Author:</strong> VerumEmanio <br>
-<strong>Proofreader:</strong> Dorrzun
+<b>Background</b><br>

-This is a Google Docs document-bound script that uses the engineer's input to auto-generate a test plan for Trimble's components lab.
+This is a Google Docs script that generates a test plan for Trimble's components lab based on user input.
+It's fully functional, but I'd like to update it using ES6.

 ## Provide Title Page Information
 1. In the toolbar, click Macro, and then click Add Title Page Information.
 If this is your first time running a script in this document, you'll be prompted to authorize the script.
 A sidebar will appear.